siesta-project/flos/Docs/source/content/basics.rst

        end
   end

-in each part of ``siesta.state`` we could either send or receive data. we will discuss that in () section.
+in each part of ``siesta.state`` we could either send or receive data with siesta dictionary. we will discuss that in () section.

 The user defined function which is a normal function defined by user for specific task.
 For instance the above function is counter with a return : ::